Mathematics & Physics

 MATH 457.
 Machine Learning.
 3 Credits.

-An introduction to the field of machine learning and its real-world applications.
+An introduction to the theory and practice of machine learning,

 MATH 464.
 Topology.
 3 Credits.